WeatherEdit: Controllable Weather Editing with 4D Gaussian Field: Related Work

 \subsection{Weather Effect Synthesis}

 Existing methods can be categorized into 2D-based and 3D-based approaches.
-2D-based methods utilize generative models \cite{zhu2017unpaired,parmar2024one} to synthesize weather effects in single images. \cite{hwang2022weathergan, schmidt2019visualizing} use CycleGAN \cite{zhu2017unpaired} to edit weather conditions, while \cite{schmidtclimategan} applies GAN-based inpainting to generate flooding with water reflections. \cite{hahner2019semantic} uses graphical model to produce fog effects, while \cite{qian2025weatherdg} finetunes a diffusion model to various weather effects.
+2D-based methods utilize generative models \cite{zhu2017unpaired,parmar2024one} to synthesize weather effects in single images. \cite{hwang2022weathergan, schmidt2019visualizing} use CycleGAN \cite{zhu2017unpaired} to edit weather conditions, while \cite{schmidtclimategan} applies GAN-based inpainting to generate flooding with water reflections. \cite{hahner2019semantic} uses a graphical model to produce fog effects.
 Conventional 3D-based methods \cite{stomakhin2013material,zsolnai2022flow,feldman2002modeling, haas2014history} use graphical simulation to model weather in 3D space.
 More recently, \cite{Li2023ClimateNeRF} has introduced neural rendering techniques for creating weather backgrounds but it is limited to post-weather event.